EESSI/docs/docs/repositories/riscv.eessi.io.md

     **See the [EESSI overview page](../overview.md) for a general introduction to EESSI.**

-!!! warn "This repository is deprecated"
+!!! warning "This repository is deprecated"
     The `riscv.eessi.io` repository is no longer maintained.
     New RISC-V software stacks are being made available in [`dev.eessi.io/riscv`](dev.eessi.io-riscv.md).